WALLERR/Columbia_CSEE4121_Computer_Systems_homework/README.md

 ### **Question 10** (2 points) Spark Streaming can also be used to send data via TCP sockets.
 The Emitter in this case will wait on a socket connection request from the receiver, and upon accepting the connection request it will start sending data.
 Do you think such data server design is feasible and efficient?
 Briefly explain.

-The data server design is feasible because data could be transferred through TCP socket.
-However, it is not efficient because we already get the data on the HDFS, and we could just read the data from HDFS instead of transmitting the data through network.
+It is feasible but not efficient.
+It is not necessary because we can read data from HDFS instead of sending and receiving data via TCP sockets.